Vessel9817/web-cheatcodes/inspect-no-context.md

 ![Always open Developer tools and use the inspect tool to avoid annoying redirects](screencasts/inspecting-instead-of-context.gif)

+However, some websites may be clever enough to use an event listener to prevent the use of key combinations, such as those used to open DevTools.
+As shown in [remove-redirects](remove-redirects), you could disable the event handler, but you still need DevTools open to do that.
+Luckily, there's a foolproof method:

+- In the browser toolbar (where your bookmarks and extensions are), click on the three dots (or three lines, depending on the browser)
+- Click on `More Tools`
+- Click on `Developer Tools`, alternatively known as `Web Developer Tools`

+Just like that, you've opened DevTools- and there's nothing the website can do to stop you from doing that.

 - [Back to list of all cheat codes](README.md)